Why Europe doesn't see a wave of layoffs like the US

 Experts predicted a global wave of layoffs this year, but the reality the numbers show is different.

-The phenomenon began to be seen in the United States in the midst of the pandemic: a massive and voluntary abandonment of jobs — something rarely seen in the US labor market and which made it difficult for employers to fill vacancies.
+The phenomenon began to be seen in the United States in the midst of the pandemic: a massive and voluntary abandonment of jobs? something rarely seen in the country’s job market and one that made it difficult for employers to fill vacancies.

 It started with healthcare professionals and professors forced to return to in-person classes, although cases of covid-19 continued to increase, and then spread to other parts of the economy: service industries, retail, hotels, food…